chriscareycode/nagiostv-4-nodejs/README.md

 Serving NagiosTV Option #2 - Using pre-built NagiosTV release on your own web server
 -------------

+If you want to use your own web server to serve the NagiosTV web app, and not use the Node.js server, then you can follow this part.

 Download the latest nagios release from https://github.com/chriscareycode/nagiostv-4/releases Copy the contents of the dist/ folder to your web server Access the web server to run NagiosTV